KarlGong/Scalpay/README.md

 # Scalpay

-Scalpay is a out of system configuration platform.
-It is designed to uncouple bussiness related configuration from code.
+Scalpay is a configuration platform.
+It is designed to decouple business related configurations from code.

 Features: